Analysis | Justin Amash could have a big impact on the 2020 presidential race. But how?

 Exactly to whose benefit could that accrue, though?

-Being a former Republican with conservative fiscal policies would seem to potentially attract GOP-leaning voters who are disillusioned with Trump but perhaps unwilling to move over to Joe Biden.
-Amash also represents 1 of 14 Michigan congressional districts — and a conservative-leaning one at that, with the district going for Trump in 2016 by 10 points.
+Being a former Republican with conservative fiscal policies would seem to potentially attract GOP-leaning voters who are disillusioned with Trump but perhaps unwilling to move over to the presumptive Democratic nominee, former vice president Joe Biden.
+Amash also represents one of 14 Michigan congressional districts — and a conservative-leaning one at that, with the district going for Trump in 2016 by 10 points.
 A relatively strong showing (by third-party standards) in his home area could help him gain significant votes statewide.
 Libertarian nominee Gary Johnson, himself a former Republican governor, took 3.6 percent in the state in 2016.

-But there is also plenty of reasons to believe that Amash, assuming he’s not actually competing for a win, could wind up helping Trump.
+But there are also plenty of reasons to believe that Amash, assuming he’s not actually competing for a win, could wind up helping Trump.

-A poll conducted in May by the Detroit News, for instance, showed that Biden led Trump in Michigan by 12 points in a head-to-head race, 53-41.
-But adding Amash to the equation actually reduced Biden’s margin by half, with Biden leading 45-39, and Amash pulling a significant 10 percent.
+A poll conducted in May by the Detroit News, for instance, showed that Biden led Trump in Michigan by 12 points in a head-to-head race, 53 to 41.
+But adding Amash to the equation reduced Biden’s margin by half, with Biden leading 45 to 39 and Amash pulling a significant 10 percent.

 Amash also drew 16 percent of independent voters in that poll, reducing Biden’s 13-point lead among them to a tie with Trump.